BigweldIndustries/BigBot/README.md

 To install httpx, get python, install it, and then type in the command prompt "pip install httpx"

 To install colorama, get python, install it, and then type in the command prompt "pip install colorama"

-# What is this?
-Discord selfbots are kind of like normal discord bots, that perform actions when given commands, but this does it on a user account.
-This can help you do cool stuff like send embed messages, send messages that ping people without a ping, and other cool stuff.

-# Is this safe?
-The software itself is safe, I have all the code on here after all for anyone to review.
-However, selfbots are against discord TOS so use this carefully.
-I reccomend only showing friends you trust and not using this in public servers.

 # Commands: